 Getting started Blackboard Assignment - Staff Guide

-Blackboard Assignment can be used for both individual and group assessment, and offline assessments (e.g. to return grades and feedback for a presentation).
-They can be graded using Blackboard Grading Rubrics and comments/files of feedback returned by the content editor.
-Online grading (e.g. annotations on the student’s paper) is not available at Leeds in Blackboard Assignment.
+Blackboard Assignment can be used for both individual and group assessment, and offline assessments (e.g. to return grades and feedback for work where there is no submission to Minerva).
+They can be graded using Blackboard Grading Rubrics , annotations on the student's paper, audio/video recordings and comments/files of feedback via the content editor.

 Blackboard Assignments can be graded anonymously (note that student names cannot be revealed during the grading process).
 Parallel grading is also supported with papers assigned randomly to 2 graders per paper.